dustin/gopro/README.md

 When I do, I suspect I should be able to move my >TB storage from GoPro's buckets to my own with a tiny amount of bandwidth to my house.

+### backupall

+The `backupall` command is similar to the `backup` command, but grabs all known media stored on your behalf, including derivatives.

 ### backuplocal

 The `backuplocal` command is similar to the `backup` command, except